argonne-lcf/user-guides/docs/polaris/system-updates.md

 # Polaris System Updates

-## 2024-09-09
+## 2024-09-11

 ### XALT
-The library tracking software XALT has been enabled for all Polaris users.
+The XALT library tracking software has been enabled for all Polaris users.
+More information on the Polaris XALT deployment can be found here: ?

 ## 2024-04-22